 Tutor: Klapetek Petr, Mgr., Ph.D.

-- Smart skin
+- Smart surfaces

 A PhD fellowship is available to conduct a project in the Central European Institute of Technology (CEITEC), Brno.
 Goal of this work is to perform theoretical study and characterize a nanostructured material which changes color based on the environment.
 The PhD candidate will first perform finite element modelling (FEM) to determine the physics origin of the structure behavior and fit the model on the actual structure.
 Then the available structures will be further studies using techniques such as near-field optical microscopy, atomic force microscopy and scanning electron microscopy.
 The PhD candidate will try to replicate the structure at CEITEC cleanroom or at National Institute of Standard and Technology (NIST), Gaithersburg, USA.
 This work will be primarily conducted in CEITEC.
 Part of the project might be also carried out in P.R.
 China, based on current exchange program and mutual agreement, i.e. it is NOT mandatory.